Tuufless/FFXIV-Elemental-Raid-Macros/3.0_heavensward/extreme_trials/thordan/README.md

 # The Minstrel's Ballad: Thordan's Reign

-A more up-to-date reference would be Nukemaru's guide:
+A more up-to-date reference would be Nukemaru's guide, which [Game8](https://game8.jp/ff14/557234) also featured:

 {% include youtube.html id="MexDR_KSmZc" %}